-The purpose of this rule is to implement the employment first policy in accordance with section 5123.022 of the Revised Code.
+This rule implements the employment first policy in accordance with section 5123.022 of the Revised Code.

-This rule applies to county boards of developmental disabilities and providers responsible for planning, coordinating, or providing employment services, regardless of funding source, to individuals with developmental disabilities.
+This rule applies to county boards of developmental disabilities and providers of employment services regardless of funding source, to individuals with developmental disabilities.

-(1) "Benefits analysis" means information provided to individuals about the impact of work on public assistance programs including but not limited to, social security disability insurance, supplemental security income, medicaid/medicare coverage, medicaid buy-in for workers with disabilities, veteran's benefits, housing assistance, and food stamps.
+(1) "Benefits analysis" means information provided to individuals about the impact of earning wages on public assistance programs including but not limited to, social security disability insurance, supplemental security income, medicaid/medicare eligibility, medicaid buy-in for workers with disabilities, veteran's benefits, housing assistance, and food stamps.

 (2) "Community employment" means competitive employment that takes place in an integrated setting.